GRIDAPPSD/CIMHub/ieee9500/README.md

 7. Run `python3 test9500bal.py` or `python3 test9500unbal.py` to convert the CIM XML model

-8. Run `./zipall.sh` and `./zipcomparisons.h` to create downloadable archives
+8. Run `./zipall.sh` to create downloadable archives

 To build the CIM XML files from the original DSS source files: